Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

 \subsection{Relations in the tautological ring}

 The tautological subrings $R^*(\Mbar_{g, n})$ can be compactly defined \cite{FaPa05} as the smallest system of subrings $R^*(\Mbar_{g, n}) \subseteq H^*(\Mbar_{g, n})$ stable under push-forward under the tautological maps as described in Section~\ref{sec:cohft:def}.
-Each tautological ring is finitely generated \cite{GrPa03} and a ring of generators has been formalized into the strata algebra $\mathcal S_{g, n}$ \cite{Pi12P}.
-As the name suggests, the strata algebra is generated by strata of $\Mbar_{g, n}$ (corresponding to dual graphs) decorated with Morita-Mumford-Miller $\kappa$-classes and $\psi$-classes.
+Each tautological ring has a finite additive generating set \cite{GrPa03} which is indexed by strata of $\Mbar_{g, n}$ (corresponding to dual graphs) decorated with Morita--Mumford--Miller $\kappa$-classes and $\psi$-classes.
+The formal algebra generated by these generators is called the strata algebra $\mathcal S_{g, n}$ \cite{Pi12P}.
 Pushforwards and pullbacks along the gluing and forgetful morphisms can be lifted to homomorphisms of the corresponding strata algebras satisfying the push-pull formula, \dots.
-Relations in the tautological ring are elements of the kernel of the natural projection $\mathcal S_{g, n} \to R^*(\Mbar_{g, n})$.
+Relations in the tautological ring are elements of the kernel of the natural projection $q\colon \mathcal S_{g, n} \to R^*(\Mbar_{g, n})$.

 Consider a semisimple, $N$-dimensional convergent CohFT $\Omega$ defined in a neighborhood $U$ of $0 \in V$.
 Let $D \subset U$ be the discriminant locus.
-By the reconstruction formula described in Section~\ref{sec:cohft:reconstr} for each point outside $D$ in $U$ we can find an $R$-matrix such that $\Omega$ is given by applying the action of $R$ to the underlying TQFT.
+By the reconstruction formula described in Section~\ref{sec:cohft:reconstr}, for each point outside $D$ in $U$ we can find an $R$-matrix such that $\Omega$ is given by applying the action of $R$ to the underlying TQFT.